What Is Spekboom?

 Spekboom (Portulacaria Afra), also known as the Pork Bush or Elephant's Food, is an indigenous South African plant making big waves on the local conservation scene.
 An incredibly hardy plant, Spekboom is mainly found in the Eastern Cape.
 Flourishing in semi-arid conditions, this plant can live for up to 200 years and grow as tall as five metres.

-However, the most exciting attribute of this leafy succulent is its ability to gobble up carbon dioxide to an extent that far surpasses any other plant species yet seen.
-In fact, Spekboom thicket is thought to be up to 10 times more effective at carbon fixing than tropical rain forests.
-Absorbing up to 10 tons of carbon dioxide per hectare per year, Spekboom is undoubtedly the wonder plant of the year.
+However, the most exciting attribute of this leafy succulent is its ability to gobble up carbon dioxide.
+There have been claims that Spekboom thicket is 10 times more effective at carbon fixing than tropical rain forests.
+This has been refuted by fact checking site AfricaCheck.
+Nevertheless, Spekboom still has good carbon dioxide absorbing qualities - absorbing 2.9 to 8.6 tonnes of carbon dioxide per hectare per year.